freddyhm/city-explorer-js/README.md

 Curated list of interesting things to do in the cities I've lived in.

-This app will mainly be used to play around with the following:
+This app will mainly be used to play around with the following tech:

 - Building a REST API with Node.JS
 - TDD with Jest and Cypress test frameworks